onyxsupplies/policies/README.md

 The original repository from Datica, along with its other websites and domains are no longer online, but I am retaining its references where appropriate for crediting.

-—Ian Mckenzie, Onyx's MVP developer
+—Ian McKenzie, Onyx's MVP developer

 ## Introduction